 The governor serves as the head of the State Building Commission, the State Board of Education, the State Board of Agriculture and Industry, State Commission on Public Health, State Docks Advisory Board, Boards of Trustees for the University of Alabama and for Auburn University, and the State Planning and Industrial Development Board.
 He is a member of countless state agencies that guide, among other things, elections, taxation, building, and conservation.
 He appoints members of even more agencies, including members of each county's jury commission.
 He may appoint his own lawyer, who often represents the state as much as the Attorney General, the state's elected legal officer.
 He has power to appoint a personal staff for his needs and to speak for the state.

-Countless officeholders in the state owe their lovalty to the governor.
-If he is progressive, they will be too, even if they do not want to be.
+Countless officeholders in the state owe their loyalty to the governor.
+If he is progressive, they will be too. even if they do not want to be.
 If he is backward, they will be too, even if they do not want to be.
-And thousands of Alabamians who must deal directly ward or progressive, depending on the governor's lean- That is what the job is, and these are the people who think they know all about it:

-Former Congressman Carl Elliott of Jasper, Attorney General Richmond Flowers of Dothan, former Governor James E. Folsom of Cullman, State Senator Bob Gilchrist of Hartselle, former Governor John Patterson of Montgomery, businessman Sherman Powell of Falkville, Eunice I. Gore, a Leeds resident, Commissioner of Agriculture and Industries A.W.
+And thousands of Alabamians who must deal directly with the governor or these officeholders will be backward or progressive, depending on the governor's lean- That is what the job is, and these are the people who attend the white high school when a dethink they know all about it: Former Congressman Carl Elliott of Jasper, Attorney General Richmond Flowers of Dothan, former Governor James E. Folsom of Cullman, State Senator Bob Gilchrist of Hartselle, former Governor John Patterson of Montgomery, businessman Sherman Powell of Falkville, Eunice I. Gore, a Leeds resident, Commissioner of Agriculture and Industries A.W.
 Todd of Russellville, Mrs. Lurleen Wallace, the governor's wife; Rex Scott and Charles Wood.
 The Democratic nominee must survive the primary election May 3 and, if necessary, a run-off May 31, and then meet the Republicans' man Nov.
 8 in the general That's the situation, voters; you're on your own.

 County Extension Agents Told: Treat All Equally

 letter."

 rials."

-economy."
+economy,"

 ive in our programs."

 AUBURN -- Cooperative Extension

 Service farm agents received a letter

 from their boss this week reminding

 them that extension services are open

 to all persons on an equal basis.